Lake Cascade, Idaho, USA

 - Statistics / Weather / Helpful Links

 Looking for Lake Cascade cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 All About Lake Cascade

 Lake Cascade (Cascade Reservoir) is the fourth largest lake in Idaho, creating an extensive and diverse recreation site for visitors.
 Its nearly 30,000 surface acres of water attract over 300,000 outdoor enthusiasts annually for boating, fishing, camping, horseback riding, hiking, wildlife viewing and swimming.
 Lake Cascade is located in Valley County, Idaho and is 75 miles north of Boise, Idaho on Highway 55.
 Lake Cascade is in the Boise National Forest, adding more fine recreation opportunities.
 The lake is popular for all types of boating, and prevailing winds make sailing and windsurfing favorites.

 Cascade Reservoir was created by the U.S. Bureau of Reclamation with the impounding of the North Fork Payette River behind Cascade Dam.
 It was completed in 1948 as water storage for irrigation.
 Cascade Reservoir is part of the US Bureau of Reclamation’s Boise Project and is in the Payette Division providing irrigation water for over 60,000 farming acres.
 In 1983, under a Federal Energy Regulation Commission license, the Idaho Power Company constructed a two unit 12,800 kilowatt power plant at the Cascade Dam.